celo-org/docs/blog/02-18-2023-How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain/How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain.md

         currentShoe.sold++;
     }
 ```

  This is to allow a user to purchase a specific shoe.
 The function takes an input parameter _index which is the id of the shoe to purchase.

 The exists modifier is applied to the function to check if a shoe with the specified id exists.
 If it does not, the function throws an error with the message "Query of a nonexistent shoe".

 The function starts by storing the specified shoe in the currentShoe storage variable.
 Then it checks if the buyer is not the owner of the shoe.
 If the buyer is the owner, the function throws an error with the message "You can't buy your shoe".

 Next, the function transfers the price of the shoe from the buyer to the owner using the transferFrom method of the IERC20 token contract at the cUsdTokenAddress.
-If the transfer fails, the function throws an error with the message "Transfer failed.".
+If the transfer fails, the function throws an error with the message "Transfer failed".

 Finally, the function increments the sold property of the shoe.